 With a concealer brush, apply a light concealer in a semi-circle shape on your eyelid.
 This step will help make your cut crease more dramatic, covering up any spots where the eyeliner or eye shadow may have been blended onto your lids.
-Try the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer.
+Try the L’Oréal Paris Infallible Full Wear Concealer Waterproof, Full Coverage.

 Place a light, shimmery eye shadow, like the L’Oréal Paris Infallible Paints Metallics Eye Shadow in Rose Chrome, on top of the concealer.
-Once you’ve done just that, you’ve successfully completed your first cut crease!
+Once you’ve done just that, you’ve successfully completed your first cut crease makeup look!
 The next steps are just finishing touches.

 There’s something about a cut crease that just so happens to pair perfectly with winged eyeliner—so that’s what you should do.
-Using the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner in Black, create a thin line along your lashes before adding a flick at the end.
-(Just in case you need to brush up on your cat eye skills, check out our article, How to Achieve Your Sharpest Winged Eyeliner Look.)
+Using the L’Oréal Paris Infallible Flash Cat Eye Waterproof Brush Tip Liquid Eyeliner in Black, create a thin line along your lashes before adding a flick at the end.
+Rusty on your wing skills?
+No worries, this eyeliner will make it ultra-easy thanks to its winged eyeliner stencil.

 Ready to try another eye makeup technique?
-Let us teach you How to Do Runway-Inspired Glitter Eye Makeup.
+Let us teach you How to Achieve Your Sharpest Winged Eyeliner Look.